Docosahexaenoic acid (DHA): benefits, dosage, contraindications

 Essential

-There is interest in using DHA supplements for young children's development.
-Some data suggest that infants not receiving DHA from breast milk or formula lag in the development of visual acuity compared to those receiving enough.
-Long-chain polyunsaturated fatty acids make up a third of all brain matter lipids.
-DHA is regarded as important for normal neuron function and might play a key role in the structural development of neuronal and synaptic membranes.
-DHA rapidly accumulates in the human brain during the third trimester of pregnancy and early postnatal period.
-This accumulation leads to rapid brain tissue development and growth.
-Insufficient availability of polyunsaturated fatty acids like DHA during fetal and infant development is considered a factor behind behavioral, functional, and neurological disorders.
-Higher plasma DHA levels during childbirth may also be associated with greater newborns' central nervous system maturity, based on sleep and waking habits.
+There is interest in using DHA supplements for the development of young children.
+Some data suggest that infants who do not receive DHA from breast milk or infant formula have delayed development of visual acuity compared with those who receive an adequate amount.
+Long-chain polyunsaturated fatty acids make up one-third of all lipids in the brain's gray matter.
+DHA is considered important for normal neuronal function and may play a key role in the structural development of neuronal and synaptic membranes.
+DHA accumulates rapidly in the human brain during the third trimester of pregnancy and in the early postnatal period.
+The accumulation of DHA and other fatty acids during this period leads to rapid development and growth of brain tissues.
+Insufficient availability of polyunsaturated fatty acids such as DHA during fetal and infant development is considered a contributing factor to the development of behavioral, functional, and neurological disorders.
+Higher maternal plasma DHA levels at birth may also be associated with greater central nervous system maturity in newborns, as reflected by sleep-wake patterns.

 Usages associés

 DHA appears to reduce serum triglycerides.
-However, it does not increase HDL cholesterol (high-density lipoproteins, good cholesterol) in most studies, although it may increase HDL-2 fractions in some studies.
-DHA does not appear to decrease total cholesterol.
+However, it does not increase HDL cholesterol (high-density lipoproteins, the "good" cholesterol) in the majority of studies, although it may increase the HDL-2 fraction in some studies.
+DHA does not appear to lower total cholesterol.

 Usages associés